ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Spouse.md

 I'm currently single and I'm looking forward to meeting my destined partner.

 - Desired attributes

   - I wish she is moral and decent.
   - I wish she is mild and kind.

-  - I wish she is vigorous and positive.
+  - I wish she is positive and vigorous.
   - I wish she has a clear understanding of life.

   - I wish she has a good physiognomy.